Chiaraplizz/ST-TR/README.md

 ### Citation
-Please cite the following paper if you use this code for your researches:
+Please cite one of the following papers if you use this code for your researches:

 <pre><code>@article{plizzari2021skeleton,
   title={Skeleton-based action recognition via spatial and temporal transformer networks},